blade34242/opsdash-operational-dashboard-nextcloud/docs-private/opsdash-docs/REPORTING_FEATURE.md

 4. Decide on the first delivery channel (Activity vs Email) and document data retention expectations.

 ## Open Questions
 - Should users opt-in per account?
-(Likely via Config & Setup toggle.)
+(Likely via Theme/Profile toggle.)
 - What cadence do we support initially (weekly only?).
 - Translation needs once the feature stabilises.